What does a Paraprofessional for a School do?

 Before becoming a paraprofessional for a school, an individual may have to pass a series of tests, depending on the region or district where she works.
 Basic reading, writing, and math comprehension tests may be administered.
 If the individual fails the first time, the state or another regional authority may allow her to retake the test.

 The school paraprofessional’s responsibilities vary, but she usually works closely with students, teachers, and school administrators.
 If a teacher is called away from the classroom for a short time, the paraprofessional may supervise students and oversee classroom activities.
-She may answer students’ questions and reaffirm rules and guidelines established the teacher.
+She may answer students’ questions and reaffirm rules and guidelines established by the teacher.
 A school’s paraprofessional will also handle discipline in the event of student disobedience or disorderly conduct.
 This could also include preparing reports for the teacher.

 Another major responsibility of a paraprofessional for a school is clerical duties.
 Some of her responsibilities may include filing, keeping reports, and collecting student papers.
 She’ll be a natural at using classroom technology.
 She will be proficient in all forms of communication and excel in both written and oral assignments.